lepsta/docs/docs/pages/installation.md

     - 2 GHz dual core processor.
     - 4 GB RAM (system memory).

-    You can install Uju by running on of these commands.
+    You can install Uju by running on these commands.
     ```
       curl https://testing.lepsta.tech/get | sh
     ```